MetPX/sarracenia/doc/sr_watch.1.rst

 be constrained by the directory size.

 As the tree being monitored grows in size, sr_watch´s latency on startup grows, and if polling is used the latency to notice file modifications will grow as well.
 For example, with a tree with 1 million files, one should expect, at best, a startup latency of 11 minutes.
 If using polling, then a reasonable expectation of the time it takes to notice new files would be in the 16 minute range.

 If the performance above is not sufficient, then one needs to consider the use of the shim library instead of sr_watch.
-First Install the C version of Sarracenia, then set the environment for all processes writing files that need to be posted to call it::
+First, install the C version of Sarracenia, then set the environment for all processes writing files that need to be posted to call it::

   export SR_POST_CONFIG=shimpost.conf